dmalzl/metasra/README.md

+**This is a fork of the original [MetaSRA-pipeline repository](https://github.com/deweylab/MetaSRA-pipeline) where I fixed a couple of installation and execution issues like missing packages, outdated download links and wrong import statements.
+I also added support of an outputfile and a key, value style JSON input to support indexing with an ID key for in- and output.
+Additionally, this implementation also adds multithreading for the normalization stage to increase throughput (this feature is still in the works though)**

 # MetaSRA: normalized human sample-specific metadata for the Sequence Read Archive

 This repository contains the code implementing the pipeline used to construct the MetaSRA database described in our publication: https://doi.org/10.1093/bioinformatics/btx334.